allegro/allegro.tech/_posts/2018-06-26-from-java-to-c-sharp-and-back-again.md

 modify the names of the methods.

 Type erasure can also make it more difficult to use reflection.
-For example, let’s say we have two classes A and B, and that B inherits from A. Let’s also create and array of type A which contains a mix of instances of A and B.
+For example, let’s say we have two classes A and B, and that B inherits from A. Let’s also create an array of type A which contains a mix of instances of A and B.

 ```C#
 public class A {